-Letter of Assurance from West Point – Recieve “Pre-Approval”
+Letter of Assurance from USAFA – Recieve “Pre-Approval”

 A Letter of Assurance is a reservation of an appointment to a Service Academy contingent upon medical qualification, physical qualification, Height/Weight and continued excellent work in school, and file Completion.
 Letters of Assurance are conditional and subject to review throughout the entire application process.
 Candidates receive Letters of Assurance based upon excellent scholar, athlete, leader credentials at noted in this post.

 How to Get a Nomination

 If you are seeking a Congressional Nomination, the process is similar across the 3 main service academies.
 Understanding how the nominations process works will help you plan accordingly.

 First let’s discuss the difference between a nomination and an appointment, because they can be easily confused!